BenRaz123/fdu_notes/notes.typ

 == Explain the primary classification system of fingerprints

+- Juan Vucetich extended Galton's system and his system is used in many spanish-speaking countries
 - the FBI system, used in the US, is extended from the original Henry system
 - Primary Classification system:
     - 1024 groups